chaoss/augur/docs/setup/installing-augur.md

 3. Execute the file named [`new-augur.0.0.77.6-release.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as any user with schema creation privileges.
     - All schemas, the tables, and sequences they contain, are owned by the `augur` user.
     - If you are running the script from the command line, from the root of the Augur repository it is located at: `augur/persistence_schema/new-augur.0.0.77.6-release.sql`.
+    - Edit the `pg_hba.conf` file to have all local connections use MD5 authentication.
     - The fastest way is `psql -U augur -d augur -f augur/persistence_schema/new-augur.0.0.77.6-release.sql -h localhost` from the command line at the root of the Augur repository.
     - There is also a small amount of "seed data" that our data collection "workers" need populated, which is inserted at the end of the schema file above.